YuriKun11/Projects/README.md

 To comply with government regulations and protect sensitive data:
 - No source code is shared publicly.
 - No live demo is available.
-- Screenshots shown (if any) are redacted and contain only dummy or anonymized data.

-If you're a potential client or employer, I can walk you through the system privately and explain my role and the system architecture.

 ---